Experienced Prenuptial Agreement Attorneys Serving Marin County, CA

 The courts also will not uphold any terms regarding the children of a marriage, including prenuptial custody arrangements or child support amounts.
 Since these matters involve the best interests of children, the courts will look at them objectively regardless of related language in a prenuptial contract.
 A judge will determine child custody and support based on the facts of the case, including the needs of the children and the incomes of both parents at the time of divorce.

-Contact Our Marin Prenuptial Agreement Lawyers Today
+Contact Our Marin County Prenuptial Agreement Lawyer Today

 Discuss whether a prenup is something you and your spouse could benefit from before getting married.
 If you decide you want this type of contract after you are already married, you can arrange a postnuptial agreement instead.
 The lawyers at Schoenberg Family Law Group assist clients with prenuptial and postnuptial agreements in Marin, California.
 Contact us for help with your prenuptial agreement today.